 Where will you store your juicer?
 Sometimes buyers are surprised by just how large a juicer can be, particularly masticating juicers, which often have a horizontal footprint and can be real space hogs.
 Be sure your juicer fits where you want to put it.
 And remember -- many juicers are hefty.
 If you're not going to keep it on the counter, be sure that you can lift it in and out of its storage space.

 Do you have housemates to consider?
 Many juicers are loud enough to wake up a person sleeping elsewhere in the house or disturb phone conversations.
-If either will be a problem, opt for a relatively quiet model (some are no louder than a dishwasher); masticating juicers tend to be the quietest, but are also very slow.
+If either will be a problem, opt for a relatively quiet model; masticating juicers tend to be the quietest, but are also very slow.

 How much time are you willing to spend juicing?
 Masticating juicers take much longer than centrifugal juicers to go through the same amount of produce -- so if you're always in a rush, go centrifugal.
 Also, exterior pulp collectors are faster and easier to empty (and clean) than internal pulp baskets.

 Here's another value consideration: The best high-end juicers can extract 25 percent more juice from the same amount of produce than a cheaper model.
-Depending on how much and how frequently you juice, these savings can quickly account for the more expensive purchase price.
+Depending on how much and how frequently you juice, these savings can quickly make up for the more expensive purchase price.

 Finally, be realistic.
 If you think you'll save money squeezing your own juice, think again.
 It can take several pounds of fresh produce to make a single quart of juice, so unless you grow your own fruits and vegetables, your homemade juice will probably cost more than juice from a supermarket.
-Also, no matter how good your juicer is, the juice you extract will never provide as much fiber and nutrients as eating the same fruits and vegetables whole.
+Still, if fresh versus bottled (or frozen) is worth it to you, as it is for many people, then juice away!